everx-labs/ever-sdk/docs/json_interface.md

 **Note**: `tc_request` doesn't store pointers passed in `function_name` and `function_params_json` parameters.
 So it is safe to free this memory after the function returns.

+### Request Id versus Request Pointer

+Ton Client Library has two version of request context representation:
+- `id` – Each request is identified by `u32` integer value defined by application.
+In this case the application or binding usually uses global hash map to associate additional response dispatch information.
+- `pointer` – Each request is identified by `void*` pointer defined by application.
+In this case the application or binding uses pointers to native objects with additional response dispatch information.
+For example a pointer to closure.
+Note, that library doesn't use this pointer and memory pointed to.
+It just store this pointer and provide it back to application when library calls response handler.

+**Note** `pointer` supports is UNSTABLE feature yet and can be refined.

 ## Responses